John Bethune (Canadian minister): North Carolina

 Under the influence of a relative, Allan MacDonald, the former Tacksman of Kingsburgh, Skye and the husband of the Jacobite heroine Flora MacDonald, Rev. Bethune and his mother emigrated to the Colony of North Carolina, where they settled, in the same place as the MacDonalds.

 After his arrival, Rev. Bethune worked as the minister of the Barbeque Presbyterian Church in what is now Harnett County, in the Colony of North Carolina.

 As in other settlements of Scottish Gaels in the Thirteen Colonies, Reformed worship at the Barbecue Presbyterian Church continued the 16th century practice of congregational singing of exclusive psalmody in Scottish Gaelic, in an a cappella form called precenting the line.

 The church's regular attendees included Flora MacDonald and her husband.

 In 1773, Rev. Bethune wrote a letter to the Kintail poet Iain mac Mhurchaidh (John Macrae), a major figure in Scottish Gaelic literature, whom Rev. Bethune urged to immigrate as well.
 Although it is not known what Rev. Bethune's letter said, it is considered likely by literary scholars that he mentioned the abundance of wild game in the New World.

-In Scottish culture, hunting was a traditional pastime for both nobles and warriors and eating fish or seafood was considered a sign a low birth or status.
+In Scottish culture, hunting was a traditional pastime for both nobles and warriors and eating fish or seafood was considered a sign of a low birth or status.
 By this time, however, hunting was being increasingly treated as poaching by the Anglo-Scottish landlords.
 Iain mac Mhurchaidh had already composed a poem complaining that his hunting rights were being restricted and, for this and many other reasons, he decided on taking the minister's advice and emigrating to the Colony of North Carolina.

 As a Loyalist military chaplain in Brigadier General Donald MacDonald's Highland regiment, Rev. Bethune fought at the Battle of Moore's Creek Bridge in February 1776, but was captured by the victorious Patriots along with a great many of MacDonald's men.

+Despite Rev. Bethune's Loyalism, his former apostolate, the Barbeque Presbyterian Church and the surrounding district, were known afterwards as, "an island of Whigs in a sea of Tories."

-He was held in Philadelphia and eventually released in a prisoner exchange.
+Rev. Bethune was held in Philadelphia and eventually released in a prisoner exchange.
 He made his way to Montreal, where he was appointed chaplain to the 1st battalion of the 84th Regiment of Foot (Royal Highland Emigrants).